MatejBendik/MatejBendik/README.md

 - 🍎 Using Apple
 - 🏠 CLI >>> GUI
 - 🗓️ I read daily
-- 🎓 Studying at Technical University
+- 🎓 Studying at Technical University of Košice

 ### Connect with me: